 The main inspiration for Hannan’s work are the sounds of nature, particularly birdcalls, and he has written dozens of pieces, including the monumental Resonances for piano (1987-1997), that employ transcriptions of the calls of the pied butcherbird and other songbirds.
 As a composer Hannan is primarily interested in natural sounds and complex combinations of instrumental timbres.

-Michael Hannan is an Adjunct Professor in the School of Arts and Social Sciences at Southern Cross University.
-He was a member of the Music Fund of the Australia Council from 1999 to 2002, and Chair of the Music Council of Australia from 2003 to 2004.
-He is the author of The Australian Guide to Careers in Music (UNSW Press, 2003) and The Music of Richard Meale (Wildbird Music, 2014) and was Chair of the International Society for Music Education (ISME) Commission for the Education of the Professional Musician, 2004-2006 and 2008-2010.
+Michael Hannan was a pioneer in the field of contemporary popular music education in Australia.
+In Lismore, NSW, in the late 1980s he developed the first music degree in this field at the Northern Rivers College of Advanced Education (now known as Southern Cross University).
+Hannan was Professor of Music at Southern Cross University until his retirement from academia in 2014.
+He was a member of the Music Fund of the Australia Council for the Arts from 1999 to 2002, and Chair of the Music Council of Australia from 2003 to 2004.
+He is the author of The Australian Guide to Careers in Music (UNSW Press, 2003) and The Music of Richard Meale (Wildbird Music, 2014), and was Chair of the International Society for Music Education (ISME) Commission for the Education of the Professional Musician, 2004-2006 and 2008-2010.